Olive Garden Pumpkin Cheesecake

 Gingersnap Crust for Cheesecake

 The first step to preparing this cheesecake is to make the gingersnap crust.
 Do you have to use gingersnaps?
 Not necessarily.
-You could easily use a graham cracker crust.
+You could easily use a graham cracker crumbs crust.
 The gingersnaps add such a depth of flavor so we highly recommend using them.

 • Use a food processor to make the cookie crumbs.